WICG/compression-dictionary-transport/README.md

 ## Security and Privacy

 ### Dictionary and Resource readability (CORS)
 Since the contents of the dictionary and compressed resource are both effectively readable through side-channel attacks, this proposal makes it explicit and requires that both be CORS-readable from the document origin.
-The dictionary and compressed resource must also be from the same origin as each other with the `path` only comprising the path component of the matching URL.
+The origin for the URL the dictionary was served from and the origin of the `match` pattern for URLs MUST be the same (i.e. the dictionary and compressed resource must both be from the same origin).

 For dictionaries and resources that are same-origin as the document, no additional requirements exist as both are CORS-readable from the document context.
 For navigation requests, their resource is by definition same-origin as the document their response will eventually commit.
-As a result, the dictionaries that apply to their path are similarly same-origin.
+As a result, the dictionaries that match their URL pattern are similarly same-origin.

 For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. e.g. `Access-Control-Allow-Origin: <document origin or *>`.